HovKlan-DH/C64MEGA65/README.md

 REQUIREMENTS BEFORE YOU START
 =============================

-# Xilinx Vivado ML Standard 2022.2 proper setup (the Standard version is free to use).
+Xilinx Vivado ML Standard 2022.2 proper setup (the Standard version is free to use).
-# - For me it took some effort in getting this to work proper, but sadly I did not document everything I did - maybe it is working better for you.
+  - For me it took some effort in getting this to work proper, but sadly I did not document everything I did - maybe it is working better for you.
-# - I have my Vivado installed in Ubuntu 22.04 in Subsystem for Linux on my Windows 10.
+  - I have my Vivado installed in Ubuntu 22.04 in Subsystem for Linux on my Windows 10.
-# m65tools - can be fetched from https://github.com/MEGA65/mega65-tools
+  - m65tools and can be fetched from https://github.com/MEGA65/mega65-tools
-#   - You need to use these two tools:
+  - You need to use these two tools:
-#   - bit2core
+    - bit2core
-#   - m65
+    - m65

-# Basic GitHub understanding (I am by far no expert, so basic understanding is fine).
+Basic GitHub understanding (I am by far no expert, so basic understanding is fine).
-# I am basically only using these commands frequently:
+I am basically only using these commands frequently:
-# - git clone https://github.com/xyz... : clone repository from GitHub to local
+  - git clone https://github.com/xyz... : clone repository from GitHub to local
-# - git status              : check differences between local and GitHub
+  - git status              : check differences between local and GitHub
-# - git add file.txt            : add local file to repository
+  - git add file.txt            : add local file to repository
-# - git add -A              : add ALL files to repository
+  - git add -A              : add ALL files to repository
-# - git rm file.txt           : delete file from GitHub
+  - git rm file.txt           : delete file from GitHub
-# - git pull                : do this before push, to make sure you have all newest from GitHub
+  - git pull                : do this before push, to make sure you have all newest from GitHub
-# - git commit -a -m "Initial tweaks"   : add all files and create short description for specific commit
+  - git commit -a -m "Initial tweaks"   : add all files and create short description for specific commit
-# - git push                : push changes from local to GitHub
+  - git push                : push changes from local to GitHub
-# - gh auth login             : reauth login to GitHub (remembers credentials) - use access token
+  - gh auth login             : reauth login to GitHub (remembers credentials) - use access token

 STEPS I HAVE DONE TO REBUILD A NEW CORE